 How Can I Sell Stuff Online Without Inventory?

-Two popular business models that don't require holding any inventory are print-on-demand (POD) and digital product sales.
+Two models let you sell without holding any stock: print-on-demand (POD) and digital products.

 Using Print-on-Demand with Podbase

-Simply upload your artwork, choose the products, and sync everything with your ecommerce platform.
-When a customer buys, Podbase prints and ships the product directly under your brand name.
+With print-on-demand, you sell custom-designed products only when a customer orders.
+For creators in the tech accessories, wall art, and drinkware niche, you can start a Shopify store with Podbase: upload your artwork, choose products, and sync with your store.
+When a customer buys, Podbase prints and ships the order directly under your brand.

 Digital Products and Passive Income Models

-To get started with selling digital products, you need to create a downloadable file (PDF, PNG, or ZIP).
-Then list it on your website and automate delivery after purchase.
+To get started, create a downloadable file (PDF, PNG, or ZIP), list it on your site, and automate delivery after purchase.

 Also Read: